Skip Navigation

 Beware of Spurious Phone Calls and Fictitious / Fraudulent Offers!

-IRDAI is not involved in activities like selling insurance policies, announcing bonus or investments of premium.
+IRDAI or its officials is not involved in activities like selling insurance policies, announcing bonus or investments of premium.
 Public receiving such phone calls are requested to lodge a police complaint.

 AD-F/2021-22/796